 It does matter that the man in the bank pushed me away from the machine, because he was taking my power away.
 And, like society has taught me to do, I bit my tongue and smiled to avoid conflict, rather than recognising what he was really doing to me.
 He wasn’t really being rude in the bank, he was really showing me that he believed he had the right to control me and hold power over me.

-Solnit explains how this kind of toxic idea that has been created in our society leads to the same death toll as for 9/11 every 3 years.
+Violent masculinity has the same death toll as 9/11, every 3 years.
 But the women being murdered by men is a war on terror that we aren’t having.
 What’s more, this is a trap that not only disempowers women, but also traps men.
 We cannot really be free until we address this structural power dynamic which is effecting us all.

 Thank you so much for reading.
 I really recommend reading the book ‘Men explains things to me,’ which was very enlightening, accessible and short.
 You can get it on amazon here